 HIST 240H.
 The Russian Empire.
 1 Unit.

 This course studies how a conglomeration of minor city-states became a great player on the European and world stage by the twentieth century.
 We will cover the Russian Empire's early foundations in Muscovy, culminating in the Russian Revolution.
 Central themes include the nature of autocracy, strategies of governing a multi-ethnic empire, and the peculiar relationship with the West.
-Writing-intensive course.
+Writing enhanced course.

 HIST 241H.
 The Soviet Century.
 1 Unit.

 This course explores the rise and fall of the Soviet Union, a political, social, economic, and cultural experiment that covered one-sixth of the globe and transformed the twentieth century.
 Topics include Bolshevik victory in revolution, Stalinist dictatorship, victory in World War II and Soviet expansion into Eastern Europe, attempts at reform, and the unexpected Soviet collapse.
 Readings will focus on both scholars' (often conflicting) analysis of these events, as well as how ordinary people experienced the Soviet century.
-Writing-intensive course.
+Writing enhanced course.

 HIST 243H.
 Eastern Europe, 1700s-2000s.
 1 Unit.